-Should You Trade Gold?
+Should you trade Gold?

 Why is Gold so Valuable?

-The price of gold is largely affected by supply and demand levels, therefore, this leads to a lot of fluctuation in its value on the market.
+The price of gold is largely affected by supply and demand levels; therefore, this leads to a lot of fluctuation in its value on the market.
 This is very attractive to traders as it means high liquidity, as well as helping the precious metal hold a unique position within the global economy in general.
 It is important to note that gold is not a fiat currency (a fiat currency is one where its value is backed by the government), so it still holds its purchasing power during periods of inflation.
-Here’s why you should trade Gold.
+Here’s why you should trade gold.

 The Uses of Gold

 Central banks keep gold reserves as a form of a backup currency, or as a recognised asset that they can make use of in times of crisis.
-There is a high demand for gold as the precious metal is used in many different factors including jewellery, finance, and technology.
+There is a high demand for gold as the precious metal is used in many different factors, including jewellery, finance, and technology.
 As well as this, gold can be used as an industrial metal because of its rare ability to conduct both heat and electricity.
 However, people trade gold due to its value on the market.

-Reasons to Trade Gold
+Reasons to Trade the Precious Metal

-Traders often see gold as an insurance policy as it is considered to be a safe haven asset during times where the market is showing uncertainty and volatility.
+Traders often see gold as an insurance policy as it is considered to be a safe haven asset during times when the market is showing uncertainty and volatility.
 According to the World Gold Council, the gold market is highly liquid.
 The council estimates that the average trading volumes are significantly higher than currency pairs, excluding the major FX pairs.
-If the gold market is highly liquid then this leads to tighter spreads, making it a more accessible and inexpensive commodity to trade.
+If the gold market is highly liquid, then this leads to tighter spreads, making it a more accessible and inexpensive commodity to trade.